kubedb/docs/docs/concepts/database-proxy/pgbouncer.md

 ## What is PgBouncer

 `PgBouncer` is a Kubernetes `Custom Resource Definitions` (CRD).
 It provides declarative configuration for [PgBouncer](https://www.pgbouncer.github.io/) in a Kubernetes native way.
-You only need to describe the desired configurations in a pgbouncer object, and the KubeDB operator will create Kubernetes objects in the desired state for you.
+You only need to describe the desired configurations in a `PgBouncer` object, and the KubeDB operator will create Kubernetes resources in the desired state for you.

 ## PgBouncer Spec

-As with all other Kubernetes objects, a PgBouncer needs `apiVersion`, `kind`, and `metadata` fields.
-It also needs a `.spec` section.
+Like any official Kubernetes resource, a `PgBouncer` object has `TypeMeta`, `ObjectMeta`, `Spec` and `Status` sections.

 Below is an example PgBouncer object.